A glimpse into Peru history: Pre-Incan Cultures

 This archaeological site possesses one of the most beautiful Inca constructions inside of a cavern, to which finely polished rocks were added, fitting perfectly into one another, without even one millimetre of space between their joins.

-This structure has beautiful vaulted niches and empty trapezoidals of typical Inca type and in front of the cavern, there is a rock sculpted in the shape of an altar, which makes us suppose that this was a place for sacrifices or other offerings.
+The Temple of the Moon’s structure has beautiful vaulted niches and empty trapezoidals of typical Inca type and in front of the cavern, there is a rock sculpted in the shape of an altar, which makes us suppose that this was a place for sacrifices or other offerings.